The First Trail of Tears, Remembered

 Where to learn more

-Trail of Tears National Historic Trail (NPS): history, maps, and route sites.
-National Park Service
+Trail of Tears National Historic Trail.
+History, maps, and route sites across nine states.
+National Park Service+1